openandclose/tosixinch/docs/commandline.rst

     specify root directory for download and extract (default: '_htmls')

-.. option:: --loc-index LOC_INDEX

-    specify the suffix of 'Downloaded_File' with no extension (default: '_')

 .. option:: --loc-appendix LOC_APPENDIX

     specify the suffix of 'Extracted_File' (default: '~')